-The MTSU Business and Economic Research Center’s statewide “Housing Tennessee” report for the first quarter of 2022 “showed mostly positive outcomes,” with home prices up 25% from the previous year across the state, noted report author Murat Arik, director of the BERC at MTSU.
+The MTSU Business and Economic Research Center’s statewide report for the first quarter of 2023 reveals housing inventory on the rise for the large metropolitan areas while closings are “slowly picking up,” noted report author Murat Arik, director of the BERC at MTSU.

 Other report highlights:

 • In Home sales, quarterly and annual closings were varied for the Nashville, Knoxville, and Memphis regions.
 Quarterly closings increased by 8.2% in Nashville and 2.5% in Knoxville while decreasing by 2.4% in Memphis.
 Year over year, closings declined by 25.3% in Nashville, 15.4% in Knoxville, and 24.7% in Memphis.